ulikoehler/cv_algorithms/README.rst

 Additionally, you need to `install OpenCV <https://techoverflow.net/2022/01/23/how-to-fix-python-modulenotfounderror-no-module-named-cv2-on-windows/>`_ if not already present.

-Install the *bleeding-edge* version from GitHub
+How to install the *bleeding-edge* version from GitHub

 .. code-block:: bash